-Meeting New Energy Star Energy Efficiency Ratings with ECplus and DCplus Motors
+Meeting the New Energy Star Efficiency Ratings with ECY Series Motors

 By EC Fans & Drives - www.ecdrives.com

-In a typical supermarket, refrigeration alone accounts for over 35% of the energy consumed.
+In a typical supermarket, refrigeration alone accounts for more than 35% of the energy consumed.
 It has become the object of increasingly stringent legislation targeting the vast energy saving potential of commercial refrigerators and freezers.

 Current energy consumption issues stem from old technology.
 A typical American supermarket has about 400 shaded pole motors in commercial refrigerators and freezers running 100% of the time.
 The efficiency rate of these motors is in the order of 15%.
-This means that 85% of their energy consumption is transferred as waste heat into the environment, and has to be removed or cooled down again by the refrigeration and air conditioning system, causing additional consumption of energy.
+This means that 85% of their energy consumption is transferred as waste heat into the environment and must be removed or cooled down again by the refrigeration and air conditioning system, causing additional consumption of energy.

 Figure 1.
-ECplus Energy Saving Chart vs. Shaded Pole Motor
+ECY Series Motor Energy Saving Chart vs. Shaded Pole Motor

-EC Fans & Drives, a division of Epec, offers two new, proprietary electronically commutated motors ("ECM"), the ECplus and the DCplus.
-Each of these motors are, on average, 70% to 80% more efficient than the traditional shaded-pole or permanent split capacitor ("PSC") motors that are used in most commercial refrigeration applications.
+EC Fans & Drives, a division of Epec, offers a, proprietary electronically commutated motors (ECM), the ECY Series.
+This motor, on average, is 70% to 80% more efficient than the traditional shaded-pole or permanent split capacitor (PSC) motors that are used in most commercial refrigeration applications.

-A refrigeration system running on either the ECplus or the DCplus motors would draw a reduced electricity usage of 70% to 80% in comparison with a system running on traditional shaded pole or PSC motors.
+A refrigeration system running this motor would draw a reduced electricity usage of 70% to 80% in comparison with a system running on traditional shaded pole or PSC motors.
 If this saving in energy cost is multiplied by potentially hundreds of motors in one facility, the actual dollar savings could run to thousands of dollars per month.

-The ECplus and DCplus motors' energy efficiency can be attributed to their flexibility.
-The ECplus is the only EC motor of its class that has three pre-set speeds that can be selected for each application in a band ranging from 600 to 2300 rpm.
-The DCplus motor is available with 0-10V speed control as standard.
-This is in contrast to the traditional shaded pole or PSC motors that have historically powered refrigeration evaporator fans which run full speed, 24 hours per day, 7 days a week, 365 days a year.
-Because there is no ability to slow the motor down to take into account night time operation or change in ambient temperatures, these motors are always on and are always drawing maximum power.
+The ECY Series motors' energy efficiency can be attributed to its flexibility.
+It has three pre-set speeds that can be selected for each application in a band ranging from 600 to 2,300 rpm and is available with 0-10V speed control as standard.
+This contrasts with the traditional shaded pole or PSC motors that have historically powered refrigeration evaporator fans that run full speed, 24 hours per day, 7 days a week, 365 days a year.
+Because there is no ability to slow the motor down to take into account nighttime operation or change in ambient temperatures, these motors are always on and are always drawing maximum power.

-When the cooler or freezer temperature is stable - that is, not requiring maximum output from the refrigeration system - the ECplus or the DCplus motor equipped system can reduce the motor speed by half, thus further drastically reducing power consumption.
+When the cooler or freezer temperature is stable - that is, not requiring maximum output from the refrigeration system - the ECY motor-equipped system can reduce the motor speed by half, thus further drastically reducing power consumption.

-Further, the consequential impact of the ECplus or DCplus motors on the operation of the compressor in the cooler or freezer also contributes to energy efficiency.
-When the temperature in the cooler or freezer is stable and the compressor is not under load, the motor can be switched to low speed – this allows the compressor to cycle less frequently and to operate more efficiently, thus increasing the life and reliability of the compressor and reducing maintenance costs.
+Further, the consequential impact of this motor on the operation of the compressor in the cooler or freezer also contributes to energy efficiency.
+When the temperature in the cooler or freezer is stable and the compressor is not under load, the motor can be switched to low speed.
+This allows the compressor to cycle less frequently and to operate more efficiently, thus increasing the life and reliability of the compressor and reducing maintenance costs.

-The ECplus or DCplus motor can also significantly reduce internal operating temperatures.
+This motor can also significantly reduce internal operating temperatures.
 Due to the inefficiency of shaded pole or PSC motors, their use in a commercial refrigeration system will actually increase the internal temperature of the refrigeration unit.
-The EC motor has no metallic brushes to create a magnetic field – it uses electronic commutation technology to sense the rotor position and switch supply accordingly – the lack of brushes means that less heat is generated by the operation of the motor itself, thus lowering power consumption and significantly increasing reliability and life expectancy.
+The ECY motor has no metallic brushes to create a magnetic field.
+It uses electronic commutation technology to sense the rotor position and switch supply accordingly.
+The lack of brushes means that less heat is generated by the operation of the motor itself, thus lowering power consumption and significantly increasing reliability and life expectancy.

-As refrigeration companies scramble to make their machines meet the Energy Star requirements that go into effect next year, energy efficient electronically commutated motors like the ECplus and DCplus will be popular solutions to making existing refrigeration units meet these qualifications.
+As refrigeration companies scramble to make their machines meet the Energy Star requirements that go into effect, energy efficient electronically commutated motors like the ECY Series will be a popular solutions to making existing refrigeration units meet these qualifications.